 The Learning Disabilities Program is designed to help students who have average or above average potential for learning and who exhibit significant difficulties in at least one academic area.
 The expected goal of participation in the program is to enable the student to successfully complete college courses.
 Evaluation and individual educational plans are provided.
-Progress in basic skills acquisition and college classes is monitored.
-For information, call 714-564-6260 or visit U-103 at Santa Ana College.
+For information, call 714-564-6264 or visit U-103 at Santa Ana College.